simonwuelker/hAIku_generator/README.md

 Generator into a continuous Action Space by having the Generator output a multivariate Gaussian Distribution.
 Exploration can be ensured by having the Model only output the mean but not the standard deviation for each of the `num_actions` distributions.

 ## Usage
 For the sake of keeping it simple, I am not uploading my dataset here.
 However, you can just use the dataset from [this Repository](https://github.com/docmarionum1/haikurnn) and preprocess it using `DatasetPreparation.ipynb`.
 The resulting file should be placed in the `data/` directory unless specified otherwise.

+To make sure you have all the required dependencies installed, run `pip install -r requirements.txt`

 The training is done in `main.py`.
 Run `python3 main.py -h` to see a list of all parameters you can set.
 Unless the `path_model` Parameter is set, the trained models will be stored in `models/`.